Tax information, hints and news. Exclusive for overseas property investors and owners.

 If you are a non-resident in Spain and you own property there, you will be liable to several taxes including non-resident income tax in Spain, local property taxes (waste tax and IBI), and probably wealth tax.

-If you do not rent your property during any of the quarters, you still need to submit an annual income tax return (also known as a deemed tax return).
+If you do not rent your property during the year, you still need to submit an annual tax return (also known as a deemed tax return).

 How do non-residents pay their Spanish tax on rental income?